Liger: Profile and Information

 Diets and Prey

-The liger is a carnivorous species, like the rest of the world’s felines, meaning that it hunts and kills other creatures to obtain nutrition.
+Like the rest of the world’s felines, the liger is a carnivorous species that hunts and kills other creatures for nutrition.

-Although the liger’s wild diet can only be inferred, it is thought to be comparable to that of a tiger primarily hunting larger herbivores such as deer, wild boar, and probably small or vulnerable Asian elephants (due to their immense size).
+Although the liger’s wild diet can only be inferred, it is comparable to that of a tiger, primarily hunting larger herbivores such as deer, wild boar, and probably small or vulnerable Asian elephants (due to their immense size).

 Ligers also have very muscular bodies and sharp claws that allow their prey to be captured and eaten.